Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Thank you to the classic Scott and having us.

-We got Harry on sound.
+We had Harry on sound.

 Thank you so much.

-Until next time, we'll say thank you.
+Until next time we'll say thank you so much

-And we're back in the room.
+And we're back

-So good to be back in the room.
+So good to be back in the room

-It is so good now to be looking at the spelling of his name
+To be looking at the spelling of his name

-That doesn't work.
+That doesn't work

-His name doesn't.
+His name doesn't know

-And I knew that.
+and I knew that.

-But I appreciate you just letting me go for it.
+Yeah, but I appreciate you just letting me go for it.

 Especially because you were thought,

-Madeline to make this joke once and we'll move on.
+Madol only made this joke once and we'll move on.

 Exactly, right, yeah.

-It gets too far and you don't want to be like the person on stage in front of a crowd
+It gets too far and you don't want to be like

-I'm actually.
+actually.

-No, but no, you say that now, but if I had done that at the time,
+but if I had done that at the time,

 you would have gone, oh, great, Jess.